MableUsher/testgit-/readme.md

 6. Git is free software distributed under the GPL
 7. Git has a mutable index called stage.
 8. Git tracks changes of files.
-9. Creating a new branch is quick.
+9. Creating a new branch is quick & simple.